Supply chain process: Where does your supply chain begin and end?

 If only it were that easy.

-Any supply chain involves interactions between people, entities, information, and physical resources that combine, hopefully harmoniously, to sustain a company’s competitiveness.
+Any supply chain process involves interactions between people, entities, information, and physical resources that combine, hopefully harmoniously, to sustain a company’s competitiveness.
 It also has an objective to reduce overall costs and speed up the production and distribution cycle.
 As supply chain professionals know very well, if a supplier is unable to supply on time, and within the stipulated budget, business is bound to suffer losses and gain a negative reputation.

 Q. What is the main goal of an efficient supply chain?